Charlotte station (Amtrak)

 Charlotte station is an Amtrak station located at 1914 North Tryon Street, about 1.5 mi to the northeast of Uptown Charlotte.
 Owned by Norfolk Southern, it is located near that railroad's yard outside Uptown.

 It is the southern terminus for the Carolinian and Piedmont, as well as a service stop on the Crescent.
-As of fiscal year 2018, it is the busiest station in North Carolina, and one of the busiest in the Southeast.
+As of fiscal year 2023, it is the busiest station in North Carolina, and one of the busiest in the Southeast.

-The outdated station, disconnected from the city center, will be replaced by a new station uptown, Charlotte Gateway Station, which is tentatively scheduled to open in 2023.
+The outdated station, disconnected from the city center, will be replaced by a new station uptown, Charlotte Gateway Station, which is scheduled to open for Amtrak service by 2028.

 History

 Opened in 1962, this was Charlotte's second station to be served by the Southern Railway, now part of Norfolk Southern.
 It was designed by local architectural firm Walter Hook Associates, Inc. The structure was designed to be constructed quickly and therefore included the use of an exposed precast concrete framing system.
 A separate mail building (freight depot) and boiler house were also constructed northeast of the station.
 The facility is smaller than its predecessor station on 531 West Trade Street, which was a response to the dramatic decrease in passenger rail service of that time.
 Southern Railway continued passenger rail service until 1979, when it was turned over to Amtrak.
 In 2002, with partnership with the North Carolina Department of Transportation (NCDOT), the station was expanded with additional space for the waiting area, additional ticket window and new benches that replaced the original wood furniture.

 Southern was one of the few large railroads that opted out of Amtrak in 1971.
 For most of the 1970s, Southern ran two routes through Charlotte.
 In addition to the overnight Southern Crescent, it operated the Piedmont Limited (no relation to the current Amtrak service), a daytime train that ran from Atlanta to Washington–essentially, the middle leg of the Southern Crescent.
 The Piedmont was truncated to a Charlotte-Washington train for much of 1975, then cut back even further to Salisbury before being discontinued altogether in 1976, shortly before Southern bowed out of passenger service and handed its trains to Amtrak in 1979.

 For most of the next two decades, the only train that called at Charlotte was the Crescent, which arrived late at night in both directions.
 An early version of the Carolinian provided daylight service for much of 1984 and 1985.
-Since the Carolinian returned in 1990, the station has seen increased traffic, and is now served by ten trains per day.
+Since the Carolinian returned in 1990, the station has seen increased traffic, and is now served by 12 trains per day.
+It is the busiest Amtrak station in North Carolina, according to Amtrak's fiscal year 2022 report, with a station ridership of 196,233, and the highest ridership of any Amtrak station in the Southeast, outside of Florida and Virginia.